 Step 5 – Organize Your Travel Documents

 The last step in your travel process is to organize your travel documents.
 This includes things like your passport, your travel VISAs, immunization records, and so forth.
-This is stuff that you definitely don’t want to forget or it could derail your trip real quick.
-To help make sure you have everything you need packed, I have included a checklist for you to use below.
+This is stuff that you definitely don’t want to forget, or it could derail your trip really quick.
+To help make sure you have everything you need packed, I have included a travel packing check list for you to use below.

 |Driver’s Licenses (and international driver’s license if necessary)|